Easy games to teach tenses

 DRILLING THE TENSE

-Game One is especially designed for adults.
+Game One is specially designed for adults.

 USING THE TENSE

-Since the aim is for students to incorporate this tense into their daily use of English it needs practising endlessly, both in class and out of the classroom.
-To encourage this, ask the students to create quiz questions for each other using the tense and play board and quiz games to practise.
-To continue with tenses, use fluency activities such as debates, role-plays and creative writing tasks to give students the chance to use the tense in context.
-If you see many errors revert back to drill games to get back to basics.
+Since the aim is for students to incorporate this tense into their daily use of English, it needs practising endlessly, both in class and out of the classroom.
+Therefore, to encourage this, ask the students to create quiz questions for each other using the tense and play board and quiz games.